 It’s one of the most popular destinations in Rome for visitors, so again, our advice is to come as early as you can, and take advantage of a pass or advance ticket purchase options so you can skip the ticket queue and go straight to the security line.

-We also have a detailed guide to visiting the Colosseum, which we recommend reading to help you make the most of your visit and not waste time in lines.
+We also have a detailed guide to visiting the Colosseum, which we recommend reading to help you make the most of your visit and not waste time in lines, as well as to understand the rules around passes, time slots and so on!

 Your Colosseum ticket is also good for entry to the Roman Forum & Palatine Hill (as long as you visit on the same day), which is conveniently located right next door.

-If you don’t buy a ticket in advance for the Colosseum, or have a ticket with skip the line privileges, then we suggest you visit the Roman Forum first, as the queues for tickets are much shorter, and since they include the Colosseum you’ll get in faster there once you’re finished at the Forum.
+If you don’t buy a ticket in advance for the Colosseum, then we suggest you visit the Roman Forum first, as the queues for tickets are much shorter.

 So what’s special about the Forum?
 A lot!
 This was the seat of power during the reign of the Roman Empire, as well as the central marketplace and business district.
 Basically, Roman life for centuries revolved around this area of Rome, and no visit to the city is complete without walking these ancient ruins.